coryhellbusch/Store_inventory_app/README.md

     In the PartTest.java files:
         Lines 160-175: added two unit tests, one to test setting the minimum inventory, and the other to test setting maximum inventory
+J. Remove the class files for any unused validators in order to clean your code.
+    Deleted the DeletePartValidator.java file